AYCEdemo/emptyx16/src/emptyx16.md

 http://problemkaputt.de/fullsnes.txt

-## X16 IEC Interface (Commodore Disk Drives/Printers)
+## X16 Serial Bus Interface (Commodore Disk Drives/Printers)

-X16 has one connector for Commodore Serial IEEE-488 Bus (shortly referred as IEC Bus).
+X16 has one connector for Commodore Serial IEEE-488 Bus (usually referred to as IEC Bus).
 Which is a cheaper serial version of IEEE-488 interface used throughout Commodore's 8-bit computers since VIC-20 for disk drives and printers.
 The interface is a 3-wire serial containing ATN line which works